junxit/us-congress-bills-116/bill.md

       >     - **(A)** limit other authorities of the Director to provide services or technical assistance to an entity described in subsection (a)(1); or
       >     - **(B)** establish new authority for services other than those the purpose of which expressly supports the operation of .gov domains and the needs of .gov domain registrants.
       > - **(d)** *Fees* The Director may provide any service relating to the availability of the .gov internet domain program, including .gov domain name registration services and supporting services described in subsection (c), to entities described in subsection (a)(1) with or without reimbursement.
+      > - **(d)** *Fees*
+      >   - **(1)** *In general* The Director may provide any service relating to the availability of the .gov internet domain program, including .gov domain name registration services described in subsection (a) and supporting services described in subsection (c), to entities described in subsection (a)(1) with or without reimbursement.
+      >   - **(2)** *Limitation* The total fees collected for new .gov domain registrants or annual renewals of .gov domains shall not exceed the direct operational expenses of maintaining the .gov internet domain.
-      > - **(e)** *Consultation* The Director shall consult with the Director of the Office of Management and Budget, the Administrator of General Services, other civilian Federal agencies as appropriate, and entities representing State, local, Tribal, or territorial governments in developing the strategic direction of the .gov domain and in developing the policies required under subsection (b), in particular on matters of privacy, accessibility, transparency, and technology modernization.
+      > - **(e)** *Consultation* The Director shall consult with the Director of the Office of Management and Budget, the Administrator of General Services, other civilian Federal agencies as appropriate, and entities representing State, local, Tribal, or territorial governments in developing the strategic direction of the .gov domain and in developing the policies requiredestablishing requirements under subsection (b), in particular on matters of privacy, accessibility, transparency, and technology modernization.
       > - **(f)** *.gov inventory*
       >   - **(1)** *In general* The Director shall, on a continuous basis—
       >     - **(A)** inventory all hostnames and services in active use within the .gov domain; and